MPAS-Dev/compass/docs/users_guide/landice/test_groups/humboldt.rst

 velocity solver.
 The full set of combinations use the 3 km mesh.
 There is additionally a decomposition test using the 1 km mesh that has calving disabled.
+Finally, there is a set of "full physics" tests that use von Mises calving, plus damage threshold calving and marine facemelting.
+This configuration can be run with either the FO velocity solver or no velocity solver.
+It is meant to exercise the widest range of physics currently supported in MALI.
+To make this test faster for the integration test suite, it uses a 6-month time step instead of 4 months.

 restart_tests
 -------------

-There are a number of variants of a restart test that runs a 5-year simulation compared to a 2-year simulation followed by a restart for an additional 3 years.
+There are a number of variants of a restart test that runs a 3-year simulation compared to a 2-year simulation followed by a restart for an additional 1 year.
 Results should be bit-for-bit identical.
 There are variants of this test for each calving law that MALI currently supports, paired with either the FO velocity solver or no velocity solver.
 The full set of combinations use the 3 km mesh.
 There is additionally a decomposition test using the 1 km mesh that has calving disabled.
+Finally, there is a set of "full physics" tests that use von Mises calving, plus damage threshold calving and marine facemelting.
+This configuration can be run with either the FO velocity solver or no velocity solver.
+It is meant to exercise the widest range of physics currently supported in MALI.
+To make this test faster for the integration test suite, it uses a 6-month time step instead of 4 months.